phdphuc/web/_arch/8_arch.markdown

 *This document and the information contained herein describes computer security research for educational purposes only and the convenience of Trellix customers.
-Any attempt to recreate part or all of the activities described is solely at the user's risk, and neither Trellix nor its affiliates will bear any responsibility or liability.*
+Any attempt to recreate part or all of the activities described is solely at the user’s risk, and neither Trellix nor its affiliates will bear any responsibility or liability.*